Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

         had to make fight sequence more obvious to superficial examination.
     -   Criteria 6.4 - resolved about.html javascript issues, and put onclick instructions that don't require javascript.
     -   Criteria 6.5 - resolved directory structure and file locations for javascript
     -   Additional - cleaned up console logging with logic to prevent undefined output.
+Left some in as useful to show evolution and purpose of code.

         Would love to do more code refactoring.

     Screenshots of the responsiveness are here.